john-cd/rust_howto/bk/src/code_organization/code_organization_by_project_type.md

 In that case, `main.rs` imports the public contents of the library crate via `use crate_name::module_name;` and only contain a short `main()` function.

-This code organization exposes a public library crate API, which has the advantages of being reusable and more easily testable (via integration tests in the `tests` folder).
-However, if the crate is published on `crates.io`, you must make sure to update your crate version according to Cargo's SemVer (semantic versioning) rules, every time you change the (now public) API.
+This code organization exposes a public library crate API, which has the advantages of being reusable and more easily testable (via integration tests in the [`tests`](https://doc.rust-lang.org/book/ch11-03-test-organization.html?highlight=tests#the-tests-directory)↗{{hi:tests directory}} folder).
+However, if the crate is published on [`crates.io`](https://crates.io)↗{{hi:crates.io}}, you must make sure to update your crate version according to Cargo's SemVer (semantic versioning) rules, every time you change the (now public) API.
 Your code will also break if you decide to rename your crate.

 A variation of this code organization puts the command-line argument parsing (or UI) code in modules under `main.rs` and keeps the non-user-interface code in the associated library crate.